-Recent Secondary Education Applicants
+Secondary Education Applicants

-(23) Unless otherwise stated in the Specific Award Rules, an applicant who has completed secondary education at a school, RTO or a higher education provider in the current year or within the previous two years may be considered for admission to an undergraduate award course under one of the following categories and in the manner specified for that category:
+(23) Unless otherwise stated in the Specific Award Rules, an applicant who has completed secondary education at a school, RTO or a higher education provider may be considered for admission to an undergraduate award course under one of the following categories and in the manner specified for that category:

 - a.
-An applicant who has completed a Senior Secondary Certificate of Education may be considered for admission to their nominated course where the applicant's ATAR is at or above the Minimum ATAR for that course. - b.
+An applicant who has completed Australian Year 12 or equivalent may be considered for admission. - b.
 An applicant who has completed an approved Certificate III (AQF Level 3) qualification or above as part of their Senior Secondary Certificate of Education may be considered for admission on the basis of these studies. - c.
 An applicant who has successfully completed study in University units while enrolled in year 12, may be considered for admission on the basis of such studies. - d.
 An applicant who is undertaking study for a Senior Secondary Certificate of Education or comparable and is resident in the University's feeder region, may be considered for an Early Offer to their nominated course based on a report prepared by their Principal.
 The applicant must meet any other criteria specified by the University as a requirement for being considered for admission or as a condition of the offer.